Shared Mobility Devices

 Shared Mobility Devices (SMDs) include pedal bicycles, electric bicycles, and electric scooters.
 SMDs are provided by several companies in Arlington and include both docked and dockless systems.

-Capital Bikeshare is docked system with over 4,300 bikes at 500 docking stations located in Arlington, the District of Columbia, Alexandria, Fairfax County, Montgomery County, and Prince George's County.
-Members use an electronic key to check out a bike, ride to a destination served by the network, and return the bike to another docking station near their destination.
+Capital Bikeshare is docked system with over 4,300 bikes at 500 docking stations located in Arlington, the District of Columbia, Alexandria, Falls Church, Fairfax County, Montgomery County, and Prince George's County.
+Members use an electronic key to check out a traditional pedal bike or e-bike, ride to a destination served by the network, and return the bike to another docking station near their destination.
 You can join Capital Bikeshare for a single trip, one day, 3 days, a month or a year.
 Trips up to 30 minutes long are free, with fees starting to accrue after 30 minutes.

 Dockless systems don't depend on fixed docking stations for locking bikes or scooters.
-Instead, bikes and scooters include a built-in locking mechanism and are tracked by GPS.
+Instead, pedal-only bikes, e-bikes, and e-scooters include a built-in locking mechanism and are tracked by GPS.
 Users set up an account to employ a mobile app to unlock, pay, and use.
 They can be parked anywhere it's legal to park a bike or scooter.
-Several companies have begun operating in Arlington under a demonstration program.

 Safety on E-Scooters